Using ActivityInfo's GeoJSON API, you can connect ArcGIS Online directly to your ActivityInfo database

-What’s new in our Documentation
+What’s new in our guides, templates and documentation

 Manage data related to training sessions.
 Measure beneficiary outreach, collecting participants lists, run a post training evaluation survey and create an inventory of all the qualitative material related to the training.